ballerina-platform/ballerina-library/docs/api-documentation-guide.md

 ## Overview

-API Docs is another attribute of Ballerina that is authored, maintained, and governed by the Standard Library team.
-This is the only official way in which the Standard Library team communicates the details of its modules in the form of documentation.
+API Docs is another attribute of Ballerina that is authored, maintained, and governed by the Ballerina library team.
+This is the only official way in which the Ballerina library team communicates the details of its modules in the form of documentation.

-The key purpose of API Docs is to help developers understand a Standard Library module in a quick and easy way.
+The key purpose of API Docs is to help developers understand a Ballerina library module in a quick and easy way.
 Therefore, the structure of them is organized in a top-down approach similar to a well written research paper, book, or newspaper article.
 Every module starts with the synopsis at the top and have all the fine-grained details explained towards the bottom.
 Basically, as you continue downwards, the details increase gradually until you have all the information.

 The following is the high-level structure of API Documentation.